 SGS administers many awards from sources internal and external to the University of Toronto (e.g., awards established through SGS, federal, provincial, and external agencies).
 Some competitions require that the student’s application be submitted to the graduate unit or to SGS for consideration, while other applications must be sent directly to the awarding institution.

 15.4 Awards for International Students

-In addition to any internal departmental funding that may be available to international students, there are a number of external funding sources listed on the SGS website.
-International students are encouraged to investigate and apply for all possible funding opportunities provided by their home country.
+In addition to any internal departmental funding that may be available to international students in the funded cohort, there are a number of other funding sources listed on the SGS website.
+International students are also encouraged to investigate and apply for all possible funding opportunities provided by their home country.
 For more information on these awards and other funding opportunities, visit the International Awards section of the SGS website.